muwasifk/stock-dashboard-prediction/README.md

 cd src
 python main.py
 ```
+In the terminal there will be a localhost link (most likely http://127.0.0.1:8000/) which you can enter into a browser (preferably Chromium based) to access the web app.
+The library used for rendering the web app will print out useless information in the console and it can be safely ignored.
 ## Known Bugs
 - The machine learning occasionally glitches out and gives an extremely unrelated result.
 Easiest way to fix is by refreshing the page.
 - When selling shares from the portfolio, entering lowercase values will bug it out and remove random amounts.
 - When the portfolio is empty, there is blank space rather than a blank pie chart.
+- The error handling for portfolio is a bit finicky.

+### Notes
+- When searching for a ticker, you may have to wait some time depending on your machine for the machine learning algorithm to run.
+- Upon launching the program, it may take time for the web app to actually load.

 ## Support
 Email mkamr4@ocdsb.ca and esui1@ocdsb.ca or open an Issue/Pull Request